developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 7. In the **Role details** section, in the Role name field, enter a name for this role.
 8. Click **Create role**.

-## Add an S3 Access Policy to a Custom Role[​](#add-an-s3-access-policy-to-a-custom-role "Direct link to Add an S3 Access Policy to a Custom Role")
+## Add an S3 Access Policy to a Custom Role

 To add the required S3 access policy to your custom role: